 - Wu Pao Chun Champion Toast

-How Do These Brown Sugar Raisin Bread Taste Like?
+How Do These Raisin Bread Buns Taste Like?

 I LOVE IT!

 The buns are soft and moist!
-While they are not super fluffy, they are very “cottony” and slightly dense in texture.
+While they are not super fluffy, they are very “cottony”, spongy but slightly dense in texture.

-You will also find that these buns keep really well.
+You will also notice these buns can keep really well.
 On Day 3, the buns were still soft and not dry at all!
-So this simple step of mixing bread flour with boiling water, 1 day in advance, really do improve the texture of homemade bread.
+I highly recommend using Yudane for homemade bread, if you prefer soft but dense homemade bread.

 I also enjoyed the subtle sweetness from the brown sugar and raisins in the bread.
-The natural sweetness of the bread dough is also enhanced by the Yudane, which allows the flavor of the wheat flour to better develop.
+The flavors complement each other really well!

 How Can I Store The Bread?

-You can simply store these brown sugar raisin bread in airtight container in normal room temperature.
+You can store these bread buns in airtight container, under normal room temperature.
 The buns should keep well up to 5 days, however as it is quite moist, I would recommend to eat it within 3-4 days.